 Garden State Council Scout Executive Patrick Linfors offers this recap of the main points discussed at the online “town hall” held on April 7th.

-Thanks to the 50+ people who hopped on the video call last night for the Council Online Town Hall.
+Thanks to the 50+ people who joined our Online Town Hall last night.
 The Council Key 3 is hearing feedback requesting more visits like this throughout the year.
 Stay tuned for future opportunities to gather as a Scouting family.

-Several have asked if the call was recorded.
-Unfortunately, the answer is no. While there may not have been youth on the call, as a practice, the Council doesn’t record video calls because it’s against Youth Protection policy and the BSA's digital safety guidelines (provided as a PDF below).
+Several of you asked if the call was recorded.
+Unfortunately, the answer is no. While there may not have been youth on the call, as a practice, the Council doesn’t record video calls because it’s against Youth Protection policy and the BSA’s digital safety guidelines.

-Lots of ground was covered on the call, thanks to lots of great questions in advance and during the meeting, much of it related to COVID’s effect on our programs.
+We covered lots of ground on the call, thanks to great questions in advance and during the meeting.
+Much of the topics were related to COVID’s effect on our programs.

 Here is a brief recap.